Natural Gas Storage Figures For This Week

 The drop in supply and the healthy heating demand will result in another monster storage draw for the 1/13 week.
 The physical flow was much more bullish than implied by the weather demand model, and we have adjusted our storage forecast accordingly.

-If you are interested in getting our storage forecast updates daily and receive 4-week in advance look at our forecasts, you can sign up here.
+If you are interested in getting our storage forecast updates daily and receive a 4-week in advance look at our forecasts, you can sign up here.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.